For questions, comments, discussion and news updates about HSA, please see the forum thread in AMD General [LINK]

 - AMD description: The essence of the HSA strategy is to create a single unified programming platform providing a strong foundation for the development of languages, frameworks, and applications that exploit parallelism.

 - With HSA, hardware integration benefits software result.
-HSA relies on a series of hardware specifics in the design (such as the fully shared memory and the on-board ARM Cortex A5 core) in order to enable a level of software optimization that is powerful, efficient, and easy to code.
+HSA relies on a series of hardware specifics in the design (integrating CPU and GPU in one package or APU, hUMA/fully shared memory) and enables new component integration opportunities (i.e. the on-board ARM Cortex A5 core for security) in order to enable a level of software optimization that is powerful, efficient, easy to code, and secure.

-- The goal of HSA is to revolutionize modern computing.
+- Fundamentally and unofficially, The goal of HSA is to revolutionize modern computing.

 Why is HSA so "revolutionary"